mindspore-ai/docs/tutorials/source_en/compile/python_builtin_functions.md

 Input parameter:

-- `x` - The object to get attribute, `x` can be all types that graph mode supports.
-Third-party library types are also supported when the JIT syntax support level option is 'Lax'.
+- `x` - The object to get the attribute from. `x` can be all types that graph mode supports.
+Third-party library types are also supported when the JIT syntax support level option is 'LAX'.

-- `attr` - The name of the attribute, the type of `attr` should be `str`.
+- `attr` - The name of the attribute.
+The type of `attr` should be `str`.

 - `default` - Optional input.
-If `x` do not have `attr`, `default` will be returned. `default` can be all types that graph mode supports.
-Third-party library types are also supported when the JIT syntax support level option is 'Lax'.
-If `default` is not set and `x` does not have attribute `attr`, AttributeError will be raised.
+If `x` does not have `attr`, `default` will be returned. `default` can be all types that graph mode supports.
+Third-party library types are also supported when the JIT syntax support level option is 'LAX'.
+If `default` is not set and `x` does not have the attribute `attr`, AttributeError will be raised.

 Return value: Target attribute or `default`.